Conditions for Student Employment

 Note: AIs are employed to meet the instructional needs at the undergraduate level, primarily in the lower-division areas.
 Approval for an AI to teach an upper-division course may be requested through a petition to the Graduate Dean and must be approved before the AI is assigned to the upper-division course.

 Graduate students may be employed in the above titles for up to 14 long semesters only.

 20/30 Hour Limit

-Assignments in any title at UT Austin, academic as well as non-academic positions, may not exceed twenty hours per week during the first two long semesters (fall/spring) of graduate study at the university, and thirty hours per week during the subsequent semesters, including summer (for exceptions, see Guidelines for Summer Employment for Graduate Student Employees - pdf).
+Assignments in any title at UT Austin, academic as well as non-academic positions, may not exceed twenty hours per week during the first two long semesters (fall/spring) of graduate study at the university, and thirty hours per week during the subsequent semesters, including summer (for exceptions, see Guidelines for Summer Employment for Graduate Student Employees).
+The following exceptions apply: During a long session in which they are enrolled, graduate students may be employed up to a maximum of 40 hours per week during the 5 days of spring break, winter break (after the last day of finals), and the end of the spring semester (after the last day of finals).
 Contact Karen Sacratini for more details.
 International students have additional requirements listed below.

 In addition, nominees must not have more than